mobixsoftwarestudio/mobix-playbook/0 - Development Practices/README.md

 ### Development Kickstart

+NOTE: If you want to check tools and process regarding the project management, please [click here](../6%20-%20Project%20Management).

 During the kickstart process, we have some requirements that we feel it's mandatory for a healthy project development lifecycle:

 - [x] Amount of hours allocated for the project